CRE’s Evolving Metric: The Metrics That Enable Commercial Real Estate to Capitalize on Occupier Experience

 Assessment of experience should also include unique human metrics that enable CRE companies to measure satisfaction in numbers, rather than words.
 WeWork, the co-working juggernaut, provides an example.
 WeWork has developed a series of metrics designed to capture the quality of customer experience.
 Dozens of self-reported happiness ratings, as well as behavioral metrics like attendance, are aggregated to create a score.
 Happiness touchpoints include satisfaction with coffee, Wi-Fi, cell reception, key cards, events, team friendliness, and conference room facilities.
 WeWork continuously measures these customer touchpoints, from onboarding to exit, to deepen its understanding of member engagement and elude to an overall level of satisfaction.

 This devotion to data can enable businesses to better plan facility space, encourage collaboration, design engaging environments and services, and create an aesthetic that reflects that of its occupiers.
-When blended with information gleaned from facilities management systems and sensor-based equipment, data can help companies gain a more complete understanding of the user experience and customer preferences.
+When blended with information gleaned from facility management systems and sensor-based equipment, data can help companies gain a more complete understanding of the user experience and customer preferences.

 The ultimate goal of data analysis will be the ability to assign a quantitative value to a qualitative assessment.
 Working with this type of data will require mass volumes of data to identify and correlate patterns, mature analytics capabilities and a data-driven staff.
 That opens up a myriad of opportunities for companies that provide connected proptech systems and solutions that can gather and parse data to help businesses solve the analytic equation in measuring experience.
 In the future, the use of data to draw conclusions about space experience will likely push beyond the traditional boundaries of CRE asset management and enable these CRE companies to become technology players.